The best jailbreak apps in Cydia

 Choose a trigger action (like sliding on the status bar, triple-pressing the home button, or speaking a voice command), and the desired result (like opening a specific app, or activating another tweak).
 Activator takes care of the rest.

 How to install

 To get any of these top jailbreak apps, open Cydia (it installs automatically with your jailbreak) and search away.
 Paid apps require an Amazon or Paypal account.

 All of these apps are available in Cydia's default repositories.
-Several still haven't been updated for iOS 6 (we're waiting on you, Quasar), but Cydia usually prevents you from buying incompatible apps.
+It will take time before they're all compatible with iOS 7, but Cydia usually prevents you from downloading incompatible tweaks anyway.

 Just enter your friends and your email address into the form below